gsyang33/autothrottle/README.md

 [Autothrottle]

 - Assign the same bandwidth requirements ($GOAL) to all containers.
+(The unit of bandwidth requirements is Mbps.
+For example, if you want to configure 200 Mbps for containers, $GOAL is 200.)
 ```console
 cd ~/autothrottle/script
 N=`getconf _NPROCESSORS_ONLN`